 OverviewPrint this page

-- There is inadequate evidence to suggest any link between coffee consumption and cancer of the bladder, oral cavity, pharynx, lung, larynx, ovary, stomach, oesophagus, kidney or colorectum; or with childhood leukaemia5.
+Specifically, IARC concluded that there is inadequate evidence to suggest any link between coffee consumption and cancer of the bladder, oral cavity, pharynx, lung, larynx, ovary, stomach, oesophagus, kidney or colorectum; or with childhood leukaemia5.
 Data suggests that there is no association between coffee consumption and increased risk of pancreas, breast and prostate cancers1.
 Research results also suggest that coffee drinking is associated with a reduced occurrence of cancers of the liver and uterine endometrium5.

 This information is intended for Healthcare professional audiences.